rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - value should accompany transaction equal to a price per mint multiplied by the `numToMint`
 - function can only be called while the sale is still open

-##### `mintNesting`
+##### `nestMint`

-The `mintNesting` function is used to mint child NFTs to be owned by the parent NFT and accepts three arguments:
+The `nestMint` function is used to mint child NFTs to be owned by the parent NFT and accepts three arguments:

 - `to`: `address` type of argument specifying the address of the smart contract to which the parent NFT belongs to
 - `numToMint`: `uint256` type of argument specifying the amount of tokens to be minted
 - `destinationId`: `uint256` type of argument specifying the ID of the parent NFT to which to mint the child NFT

-The constraints of `mintNesting` are similar to the ones set out for `mint` function.
+The constraints of `nestMint` are similar to the ones set out for `mint` function.

-##### `addResourceToToken`
+##### `addAssetToToken`

-The `addResourceToToken` is used to add a new resource to the token and accepts three arguments:
+The `addAssetToToken` is used to add a new asset to the token and accepts three arguments:

-- `tokenId`: `uint256` type of argument specifying the ID of the token we are adding resource to
+- `tokenId`: `uint256` type of argument specifying the ID of the token we are adding asset to
-- `resourceId`: `uint64` type of argument specifying the ID of the resource we are adding to the token
+- `assetId`: `uint64` type of argument specifying the ID of the asset we are adding to the token
-- `overwrites`: `uint64` type of argument specifying the ID of the resource we are owerwriting with the desired resource
+- `overwrites`: `uint64` type of argument specifying the ID of the asset we are owerwriting with the desired asset

-##### `addResourceEntry`
+##### `addAssetEntry`

-The `addResourceEntry` is used to add a new resource of the collection and accepts three arguments:
+The `addAssetEntry` is used to add a new asset of the collection and accepts three arguments:

-- `resource`: `string` type of argument specifying the `ExtendedResource` structure.
+- `asset`: `string` type of argument specifying the `ExtendedAsset` structure.
 It consists of:
-    - `id`: `uint64` type of argument specifying the ID of this resource
+    - `id`: `uint64` type of argument specifying the ID of this asset
-    - `equippableGroupId`: `uint64` type of argument specifying the ID of the group this resource belongs to.
-This ID can then be referenced in the `setValidParentRefId` in order to allow every resource with this equippable reference ID to be equipped into an NFT
+    - `equippableGroupId`: `uint64` type of argument specifying the ID of the group this asset belongs to.
+This ID can then be referenced in the `setValidParentRefId` in order to allow every asset with this equippable reference ID to be equipped into an NFT
     - `baseAddress`: `address` type of argument specifying the address of the Base smart contract
-    - `metadataURI`: `string` type of argument specifying the URI of the resource
+    - `metadataURI`: `string` type of argument specifying the URI of the asset
-- `fixedPartIds`: `uint64[]` type of argument specifying the fixed parts IDs for this resource
+- `fixedPartIds`: `uint64[]` type of argument specifying the fixed parts IDs for this asset
-- `slotPartIds`: `uint64[]` type of argument specifying the slot parts IDs for this resource
+- `slotPartIds`: `uint64[]` type of argument specifying the slot parts IDs for this asset

 ##### `setValidParentForEquippableGroup`

-The `setValidParentForEquippableGroup` is used to declare which group of resources are equippable into the parent address at the given slot and accepts three arguments:
+The `setValidParentForEquippableGroup` is used to declare which group of assets are equippable into the parent address at the given slot and accepts three arguments:

-- `equippableGroupId`: `uint64` type of argument specifying the group of resources that can be equipped
+- `equippableGroupId`: `uint64` type of argument specifying the group of assets that can be equipped
-- `parentAddress`: `address` type of argument specifying the address into which the resource is equippable
+- `parentAddress`: `address` type of argument specifying the address into which the asset is equippable
 - `partId`: `uint64` type of argument specifying the ID of the part it can be equipped to

-#### `totalResources`
+#### `totalAssets`

-The `totalResources` is used to retrieve a total number of resources defined in the collection.
+The `totalAssets` is used to retrieve a total number of assets defined in the collection.

 #### `tokenURI`